Thihathu: Overthrow of Kyawswa

 In the following years, the brothers continued to consolidate power in Central Burma.
 Thihathu was the most ambitious and least diplomatic, proclaiming himself hsinbyushin (ဆင်ဖြူရှင်, "Lord of the White Elephant") in 1295 and mingyi (မင်းကြီး, "Great Lord") in 1296.
-Though Athinkhaya and Yazathingyan may have tolerated their brother's declarations, Kyawswa felt threatened by them.
+Though Athinkhaya and Yazathingyan may have tolerated Thihathu's declarations, Kyawswa felt threatened by them.
 In January 1297, Kyawswa asked for the protection of the Mongols, and was recognized by the Mongol emperor Temür Khan as King of Pagan on 20 March 1297.
 The emperor also gave Chinese titles to the brothers as subordinates of Kyawswa.
 The brothers ultimately decided to overthrow Kyawswa and face the Mongols.
 On 17 December 1297, with the help of the dowager queen Pwa Saw, they overthrew Kyawswa, and installed one of Kyawswa's sons, Saw Hnit as their puppet king.
 The brothers now ruled Central Burma as co-regents from their respective capitals of Myinsaing, Mekkhaya and Pinle.

 Co-regency

 Second Mongol invasion

 After the overthrow, the brothers braced for a reprisal by the Mongols.
 But the expected reprisal never came.
 They became bolder, and allowed Saw Hnit to give his first audience on 8 May 1299.
 Two days later, they executed Kyawswa and his eldest son Theingapati.
 Another son of Kyawswa, Kumara Kassapa, escaped to Yunnan in September 1299 to seek the help of the Mongols.
 In January 1300, the brothers forced the issue by attacking and occupying southernmost Mongol garrisons at Singu and Male.
 The Mongol government at Yunnan could not respond until a year later, sending a 12,000-strong army.
 The brothers chose to face the Mongols in Central Burma at their heavily fortified city of Myinsaing.
 The Mongol army began the siege of Myinsaing on 25 January 1301, and launched a major attack on the fort on 28 February 1301.
 The attack failed.
-On 12 March 1301, Athinkhaya, with his brothers' support, made an offer to the Mongol command, to give them a bribe in exchange for their withdrawal.
+On 12 March 1301, Athinkhaya, with the support of Yazathingyan and Thihathu, made an offer to the Mongol command, to give them a bribe in exchange for their withdrawal.
 The Mongol command agreed.
 On 6 April 1301, upon receiving a bribe of 800 taels (30 kg) of gold and 2200 taels (83 kg) of silver, the Mongol army began their withdrawal.
 The Yunnan government did not agree with the withdrawal; the two senior Mongol commanders were executed for abandoning the original mission.
 Nonetheless, the Mongols did not send another expedition, and withdrew altogether from northern Burma two years later.